iAvoe/Az900-Module-3-Review/README.md

 #### Which of the following is not an Azure Management tool?
 - Azure Linux Desktop
+- Note: Wrong name, should be Azure Virtual Desktop

 #### __________ alerts you when service issues occur in an Azure environment, such as a regional Azure outage that affects all Azure customers.
 - Azure Service Health